AldousMendoza/ObstructionSensor/index.md

 ## Week 11 - Power-Up Milestone
 I have received the socket pin headers and soldered them to my board.
 The VL53L0X(ToF) and SSD1306(OLED) are working as intended.
-Next in line is to adjust the code to support numbers and a few letters, and
+Next in line is to adjust the code to support numbers and a few letters, then to display the distance calculation on the OLED.
+Budget is unchanged.
+Project is now back on [schedule](https://github.com/AldousMendoza/ObstructionSensor/blob/master/ProjectDocumentation/Project%20Schedule.mpp).

 ![Alt_text](https://github.com/AldousMendoza/ObstructionSensor/blob/master/ProjectDocumentation/Purchases/SSD1306%20Reading.jpg?raw=true)
 SSD1306 - Adafruit's module has no text support, only able to display pixels using coordinate manipulation.
 Made code to display the letter 'T'.